garyd1234/Catcharr/README.md

 Prerequisites:

-Dispatcharr configures and an API account created with an API Key
+Dispatcharr configured, and an API account created with an API Key

 How to use: